-initiating device is reset and the fire alarm control unit is reset and restored to normal.
+Provide a fire alarm system that is a complete, supervised fire alarm reporting system.
+Activate the system into the alarm mode by actuation of any alarm initiating device.
+Remain in the alarm mode until the initiating device is reset and the fire alarm control unit is reset and restored to normal.
 Audible and visual appliances and systems must comply with NFPA 72.
 Operate fire alarm system components requiring power, except for the control unit power supply, on 24 Volts dc.

-- 1.6.1 Alarm Initiating Devices and Notification Appliances (Visual, Audible) - a.
+- 1.6.1 Alarm Initiating Devices and Notification Appliances (Visual, Voice, Textual) - a.
 Connect alarm initiating devices to initiating device circuits (IDC) [Class "A"][Class "B"] and installed in accordance with NFPA 72. - b.
 Connect notification appliances to notification appliance circuits (NAC) [Class "A][Class "B"]. - 1.6.2 Functions and Operating Features